 The Health Professions Advising staff provides information and advice to students and alumnae about preparing for and pursuing professional and graduate level studies in the health professions.
 We work with you throughout your Bryn Mawr career and beyond as you pursue academic, community service, and professional opportunities.
 We sponsor many seminars, workshops, informal student clubs, and meetings with admissions office representatives to help you learn about the health professions.
 The process of determining your next steps in life can be a daunting one; allow our office to work with you in creating a plan and process that works the best for you.

 Some students begin their undergraduate careers focused on a career in the health professions while others come to recognize this interest during their college years or beyond.
 If you are interested in a medical career, there are several things to keep in mind.
 Take the time to explore the rich curriculum that Bryn Mawr has to offer and take classes that interest you.
 Get involved with activities and community service outside of the classroom – these pursuits could be related to medicine or not.
 These outside activities could have the added benefit of enriching your interest in medicine and in working with others.
 Most importantly, take the time to assess your true personal and career interests.
 You may find that your career trajectory changes over time.
-Over 80% of Bryn Mawr students take a minimum of one year after graduation to work in biomedical or clinical research or to participate in a service program before attending a health professional school.
+Approximately 80% of Bryn Mawr students take a minimum of one year after graduation to work in biomedical or clinical research or to participate in a service program before attending a health professional school.
 Careers in the health professions are both demanding and rewarding, so take the time to find the best fit for you.

 We encourage you to read through our web site, especially the section for 1st and 2nd Year students , to become more familiar with preparing yourself for a career in the health professions.